-Building a makeup kit can be an incredibly expensive and confusing process.
-In order to create a huge number of looks on a global spectrum of people, one needs to be prepared with an impressive amount of products.
+Building a makeup kit can be both an expensive and confusing process.
+If you want to create a large number of looks on a global spectrum of people, you need to be prepared with an impressive amount of products.
 The cost associated with starting a makeup career can be daunting, which makes it very tempting to go the cheap route.

 When it comes to choosing your products, costs should be less important than performance.
-It is very important to know how to get the most bang for your buck on the product you fill your kit with, so let’s chat about when to grab what you need from the drugstore, and when not to!
+You need to know how to get the most bang for your buck.
+No makeup artist wants to splurge on a product that’s gone within two sessions!
+So let’s chat about when you should reach for drugstore products and when not to!

-One of my best recommendations is to start with a foundation palette.
-Not only will this meet your needs from light to deep, palettes also contain a variety of undertones.
-This variety allows you mix any necessary shade to meet your clients’ needs.
-One benefit of palettes is that they are cream foundations, which can be very effective on every skin type.
+I recommend starting with a foundation palette.
+Not only will this meet your needs from light to deep, but palettes also contain colors with a variety of undertones.
+This variety allows you mix any shade you need to color-match your clients.
+One benefit of stocking makeup palettes is that they are cream foundations, which can be very effective on every skin type.

-If you need a lighter level of coverage, you can blend a cream down with a beauty blender or mix the foundation with a moisturizer.
+If you need a light level of coverage, you can blend creams down with a beauty blender or mix the foundation with a moisturizer.
 Embryolisse is a perfect moisturizer to mix with your foundations.

 When it comes to powder products, my opinion is split.
-I have found that the vast majority of drugstore eyeshadows do not give me the level of rich pigment I’m hoping for.
+I have found that the vast majority of drugstore eyeshadows do not give me the level of rich pigment I hope for.
 Professional eyeshadows are far more pigment-rich and deliver a much more satisfying lay of color to the eyelids.
-If more expensive shadows are not currently in your budget, you can invest in a really amazing eye primer, and you’ll get a better read of color from the less expensive eyeshadows.
-However, I do recommend that you eventually graduate toward those professional brands.
+If expensive shadows are not currently in your budget, invest in a really amazing eye primer.
+Using eyeshadow primer as your base, you’ll get a better read of color from the less expensive eyeshadows.
+However, I do recommend that you eventually graduate to professional brands.

-As for blushes, I’ve never been a fan of aggressive blush, so having the lighter pigment of drugstore brand blush might not be such a bad thing.
-You can get a beautiful, light, effortless glow with a few swipes of your drugstore brand, whereas some of the richer, more pigmented brands can leave a harsh streak of color (unless you have mastered the art of the light touch).
+As for blushes, I’ve never been a fan of aggressive blush.
+So having the lighter pigment of drugstore blushes might not be such a bad thing!
+You can get a beautiful, light, effortless glow with a few swipes of your drugstore brand.
+Meanwhile, some of the richer, more pigmented brands can leave a harsh streak across your client’s face (unless you have mastered the art of the light touch).

 I have some drugstore brands that I am proud to recommend.
 The mascara I cannot live without is Voluminous by L’Oreal, and depending on where you live, it can range from $5.00-$8.00.
-The gel liners, lip liners, and lipsticks at the drug store all deliver beautiful and long-lasting color.
-I have found that in many cases, I can get the same results at the drugstore as I can from some of the iconic professional brands.
+The gel liners, lip liners, and lipsticks at the drugstore all deliver beautiful and long-lasting color.
+I have found that in many cases, I can get the same results at the drugstore as I can from some iconic professional brands.

-My biggest piece of advice is that you dedicate yourself to a lifetime of exploration.
+My biggest piece of advice is that you dedicate yourself to exploring a variety of products for your professional makeup kit.
 From my experience, I would not use drugstore foundations on a client, but I would not hesitate to use drugstore liners, lipsticks, and blushes.
 You should always do your own research for two reasons:

-First, you might find a product that you love even more than the one you’re currently using, and second, by doing research on both professional and drugstore brands, you can formulate an opinion that you can share with all of your clients.
+First, you might find a product that you love even more than the one you’re currently using, and second, by doing research on both professional and drugstore brands, you can form an opinion that you can share with all of your clients.
 People will always have questions and will rely on you for guidance.
-The more you know about the industry, and all the products in it, the more likely you’ll be to have an answer for them.
-There is no right or wrong with the products you choose, it’s just important that you find the ones that make the biggest impact on your artistry.
+The more you know about the industry and all the products in it, the more likely you’ll be to have an answer for them.